Best Snowboard Brands – The Complete List A-Z

 Slash is the brainchild of Austrian ripper Gigi Ruff and is one of the sub-brands from European snowboard brand hothouse Nidecker, along with Jones, and Yes.
 They are a small brand and focus on boards suited to Gigi’s style of riding – all mountain freestyle.
 That means boards that are great for riding everything the mountain throws at you, from powder to piste and sidehits to big kicker lines in the park.
 As a father with young kids, Gigi has developed a range of some of the nicer looking, and better thought out kids boards out there.

-View Slash on backcountry.com
+View Slash store on Amazon

 United Shapes